goharbor/community/proposals/new/gc_perf_enhancement.md

 ## Side Effects

-    Tags already persisted in backend storage before enabling this feature will remain.
-These can be considered orphaned tag links.

-    The existence of such orphaned tag files in the backend is harmless but may lead to minor disk clutter.
+For existing tag files, if the tag deletion option is disabled, any tags already persisted in the backend before enabling this feature will remain.
+These can be treated as orphaned tag links.
+While their presence in the backend is harmless, they may cause minor disk clutter.

 ## Future Work

-    Code impletation bases on the proposed mentioned above.
+1. Code impletation bases on the proposed mentioned above.

-    Add a cleanup tool to remove orphaned tag link files (optional).
+2. Add a cleanup tool to remove orphaned tag link files (optional).

-    Benchmark GC performance in a real S3 environment before and after the change.
+3. Benchmark GC performance in a real S3 environment before and after the change.